Freezie: Name

 Freezies go by a variety of distinct names in different regions.
 The name freezie itself is most commonly used in Canada.
-Other regional names include freeze pop, freezer pop and Icee in the United States, ice pole and ice pop in the United Kingdom, icy pole and ice block in Australia, sip up and Pepsi ice in India, penna-cool in Trinidad and ice candy in the Philippines.
+Other regional names include freeze pop and freezer pop in the United States, ice pole and ice pop in the United Kingdom, icy pole and ice block in Australia, sip up and Pepsi ice in India, penna-cool in Trinidad and ice candy in the Philippines.

 Names used in non-English speaking countries include bolis in Mexico and Colombia, polo flash in Spain, chup or marciano in Peru; naranjú or marciano in Argentina; chup-chup, sacolé, dindim, gelinho and geladinho in Brazil, shlukim (שלוקים) in Israel, and aiskrim Malaysia in Malaysia.

 The name of the prominent brand of freezies is also commonly used as a generic term for freezies in the region.
-Examples include Otter Pops, Fla-Vor-Ice and Pop-Ice in the United States, Zooper Dooper in Australia, and Mr. Freeze in the United Kingdom and Canada.
+Examples include Otter Pops, Fla-Vor-Ice, ICEE, and Pop-Ice in the United States, Zooper Dooper in Australia, and Mr. Freeze in the United Kingdom and Canada.